thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 many big computers.
 Each big computer has a directory in it with all the website's servers and so on.

-That's of course an incomplete mental model, I'd need a whole article to explain my mental model fully, and I'm sure I don't grasp all the complexity of the internet, but it's good enough that I can work with it, solve problems with it, and improve it if I ever need to.
+That's an incomplete mental model, I'd need a whole article to explain my mental model fully, and I'm sure I don't grasp all the complexity of the internet, but it's good enough that I can work with it, solve problems with it, and improve it if I ever need to.

 ## Why are mental models important?